The split is already here, and most ecommerce content is still dressing for the wrong party

 The practical content model for ecommerce brands

-Use a two-job model.
-Every new page should be built to be read or built to be retrieved.
+Use a two-job model, where every new page is built either to be read or to be retrieved.
 Pages built to be read help a shopper make a decision, compare options, or understand how to use something.
-Pages built to be retrieved are the pages that search systems and answer systems need to pull from, category pages, comparison pages, policy pages, shipping pages, ingredient or material pages, and other pages that need clean facts.
-One page, one primary job.
-If a page tries to do both equally well, it usually does neither well.
-That is the content version of trying to carry groceries, a coffee, and a bicycle up the stairs in one trip.
+Pages built to be retrieved are the pages that search systems and answer systems need to pull from, including category pages, comparison pages, policy pages, shipping pages, ingredient or material pages, and other pages that need clean facts.

 How Sprite fits into this model

-Sprite is built for this split because it starts with your actual content corpus, not a style description someone wrote after three coffees and a brand workshop.
+Sprite is built for this split because it starts with your actual content corpus rather than a style description.
 It analyses your published content first, then learns your vocabulary, sentence patterns, and register from the work you already have live.
-That matters because most brand voice documents are just mood boards with adjectives.
-Sprite uses the real thing, which is always a better teacher than a slide deck.
+That matters because most brand voice documents are little more than mood boards with adjectives.
+Sprite uses the real thing, which teaches the model better than a slide deck.

-Voice Modeling keeps every piece inside your established register, and Brand Reflection checks the output against your patterns before publishing.
-That means the system is not guessing what your brand sounds like from a few notes about being “friendly, expert, and modern.”
-It is comparing each draft to the way your site already speaks.
-For ecommerce brands, that is the difference between content that sounds like it belongs and content that sounds like it wandered in from a different department.
+Voice Modelling keeps every piece inside your established register, and Brand Reflection checks the output against your patterns before publishing.
+The system compares each draft to the way your site already speaks, rather than guessing your brand voice from a few notes about being “friendly, expert, and modern.”
+For ecommerce brands, that is the difference between content that sounds like it belongs and content that sounds like it came from a different department.

 Frequently asked questions